IBM-Cloud/docs-services/README.md

-# docs-services
-IBM Bluemix Service 3rd party service docs

-The docs-services repo is for the product content for IBM Bluemix that is authored in Markdown.
+# Creating content for the Bluemix doc app in the docs-services repository

+Welcome to the [docs-services repository](https://github.com/IBM-Bluemix/docs-services/tree/master/services) where you will create documentation for your service to be added to the Bluemix doc app.

+After it is created, your folder in the docs-services repository must contain two files:
+* A Getting Started template that is always named index.md
+* A toc file that has no file extension, which creates some of the page structure

+**Important:** These files are required.
+You can link to any of your existing documentation using the related links in the toc file and you can add additional files, as needed.

+These files are sourced in Markdown, a lightweight markup language, and managed in GitHub.

 The Bluemix doc app builds all 3rd party service Markdown source from this location for all regions.

-Each directory in this repo must synch with the overall architecture of the Bluemix doc app.
+## Prerequisites
+Before getting started on your content, you will need to get a GitHub ID (https://github.com) and provide it to the IBM liaison who will enable write access to your GitHub folder.
+You will also provide the IBM liaison with your official service name and the Bluemix catalog category it belongs in.

-## Getting started template
+## Using the getting started template (Required)
-The getting started template and guidelines are provided as a way to consistently represent service documentation within the Bluemix platform.
-The product documentation provided for a service should enable a user to quickly get up and running.
-Supplemental information should be task-based and support the productive use of the service.
+The getting started template and the guideline comments it contains provide a consistent look and feel to the service documentation within the Bluemix platform.
+The product documentation provided for a service should enable users to quickly determine that they want your service and then quickly get up and running.
+Any Supplemental information you choose to add should be task-based and support the productive use of the service.

-**Important:** For IBM Bluemix Service 3rd party service docs, you are only required to have a **Getting started with service_name** topic (getting_started_template/index.md).
-You can link off to your full documentation from the related links.

 ### Using the Copyright and Last Updated header (Required)
-Both the span of years your content has been published across, and the last date that you updated your content must be included within YAML at the top of your file, as shown in the following example:
+Both the span of years your content has been published across, and the last date that you updated your content is included at the top of the getting started template.
+It must apper in your file in exactly the format shown in the following example:

 ```
 ---